 Bowden explained, “L- theanine just gives you this calm and reduces your stress a little bit.
 Since stress is a promoter of so many diseases, we want to reduce our stress.”
 It has been estimated that 65 percent of the adult population experiences some form of stress.

 “The important thing to know with L- theanine is that the best type of it is Suntheanine,” said Bowden.
-Suntheanine is produced via a fermentation process that mimics the natural process in green tea leaves, resulting in a 100 percent pure L-isomer-theanine.
+Suntheanine is produced via an enzymatic process that mimics the natural process in green tea leaves, resulting in a 100 percent pure L-isomer-theanine.
 Clinical trials have shown Suntheanine promotes an alert state of relaxation without drowsiness.

 Whereas you might not always have time in your schedule to brew a relaxing cup of green tea, an L-theanine supplement can be ideal for on-the-go convenience.
 Suntheanine is available in capsules, ideal for your desk drawer, purse or car.
 For extra calm before a big client meeting, try it in mints.
 To help you focus on a task, sip it in beverage form as you work.
 And for that well-deserved something sweet, enjoy it in chocolate.